Washington Group International: Morrison Knudsen Co.

 In 1996, the much smaller Washington Construction Group merged with Morrison-Knudsen Corp. of Boise, which had been in financial difficulty.
+Morrison Knudsen acquired operating subsidiaries of Westinghouse and Raytheon in 1999 and 2000, and changed its name to Washington Group International.

 Acquisition by URS

 On May 28, 2007, URS Corporation, based in San Francisco, announced it had reached an initial agreement with WGI management to purchase the entire company for $2.6 billion (about $80 per share).
-According to the plan, WGI would operate as a division of URS, with the headquarters remaining in Boise.
+WGI would operate as a division of URS, with the headquarters remaining in Boise.
 On November 15, the price was increased and finalized for a purchase price of $3.1 billion ($95.116 per share).

 URS competitors include Bechtel, Fluor Corp., CB&I, Kiewit, and Jacobs Engineering Group.

 URS was purchased by AECOM in 2014.